Japanese Encephalitis Outbreaks

 Japanese Encephalitis in Nepal

-About 12.5 million people in Nepal are at high risk of JE infection.
-As of September 2024, twenty-nine districts in Nepal, including those in the Kathmandu Valley, have reported infection from the deadly virus, while eight districts, Kailali, Kapilvastu, Palpa, Chitwan, Rautahat, Sarlahi, Siraha, and Sunsari, have reported deaths from the infection.
-In September 2024, the Kathmandu Post reported that 12 people had died, and 59 others had been infected with the JE virus since June 2024.
-In 2005, JE infections killed nearly 2,000 people in Nepal's Tarai region.
+As of September 2024, twenty-nine districts in Nepal, including those in the Kathmandu Valley, have reported infections from the deadly vi.
+Meanwhile, eight districts —Kailali, Kapilvastu, Palpa, Chitwan, Rautahat, Sarlahi, Siraha, and Suns —have reported deaths from the infection.
+In 2024, 23 people died, and 80 others were infected with the JE virus.

-Japanese Encephalitis South Korea
+Japanese Encephalitis in South Korea

 Japanese Encephalitis in Thailand